danieltjw/aifutures/README.md

 ### Summary:

-- The world will increasing shift towards possibility space expansion (explore) from the previous dominant mode of survival (exploit) due to the abundance in Intellect and Energy in the coming decade
+- The world will increasing shift focus towards Creativity (possibility space expansion) from the Productivity (survival) due to the growing abundance in Intellect

 - Reasons to be hopeful:
     - Many harmful human tendencies will be reduced if widespread abundance is achieved

 ---

-The central tension in the development of AI is the balance between **Exploration** and **Exploitation**.
+The central tension in the development of AI is the balance between **Exploration** (Creativity) and **Exploitation** (Productivity).

 - The Exploration-Exploitation Trade-off: